Skip to content

 sfera travertine incense burner

-Hand-finished natural travertine that holds heat gently and catches ash cleanly.
+Travertine that holds heat gently and catches ash cleanly

 Where smoke meets stone.
 A grounding vessel for daily ritual.